Clare of Assisi: Life in the convent

-Other women joined them, and they were known as the "Poor Ladies of San Damiano".
-They lived a simple life of poverty, austerity and seclusion from the world, according to a Rule which Francis gave them as a Second Order (Poor Clares).
+The sisters remained with the Benedictines until a small dwelling was built for them next to the church of San Damiano, which Francis had repaired some years earlier.
+The dwelling was built hastily, as Francis and the Benedictines feared further conflict with Monaldo and other relatives of Clare and Agnes.
+Other women joined the sisters, and they became known as the "Poor Ladies of San Damiano".
+They lived a simple life of poverty, austerity, and seclusion from the world, according to a Rule which Francis gave them as a Second Order (Poor Clares).

 San Damiano became the centre of Clare's new religious order, which was known in her lifetime as the "Order of Poor Ladies of San Damiano".
 San Damiano is traditionally considered the first house of this order; it may have been affiliated with an existing network of women's religious houses organised by Hugolino (who later became Pope Gregory IX).
 Hugolino wanted San Damiano as part of the order he founded because of the prestige of Clare's monastery.
 San Damiano emerged as the most important house in the order, and Clare became its undisputed leader.
 By 1263, just ten years after Clare's death, the order had become known as the Order of Saint Clare.

-In 1228, when Gregory IX offered Clare a dispensation from the vow of strict poverty, she replied: "I need to be absolved from my sins, but not from the obligation of following Christ."
-Accordingly, the Pope granted them the Privilegium Pauperitatis — that nobody could oblige them to accept any possession.

-Unlike the Franciscan friars, whose members moved around the country to preach, Saint Clare's sisters lived in enclosure, since an itinerant life was hardly conceivable at the time for women.
+Unlike the Franciscan friars, whose members moved around the country to preach, Clare's sisters lived in enclosure, since an itinerant life was hardly conceivable at the time for women.
 Their life consisted of manual labour and prayer.
-The nuns went barefoot, slept on the ground, ate no meat and observed almost complete silence.
+The nuns went barefoot, slept on the ground, ate no meat, and observed almost complete silence.
+This was in accordance with the strict teachings of poverty assigned to Clare by Francis.
+Francis and Clare believed that through poverty they could become closer to Jesus as they would live the way he did.
+They were not inconvenienced by this lifestyle, but rather they believed it was a blessing, as they were following in the footsteps of Jesus Christ.